Hobomok: Chapter summaries

 Lady Arabella supports her husband's work on building churches in the colonies, but her health declines.
 She and Mrs. Conant, whose condition has worsened, are bedridden for days.
 On her deathbed, Mrs. Conant asks her husband to allow the marriage between Mary and Charles.
 He agrees; she dies with both her husband and Mary at her side.
 The next morning, Lady Arabella awakes to say goodbye to her husband and asks him to give Mary her wedding ring; she dies thereafter.
 Days after the joint funeral, Mr. Johnson dies of a broken heart and asks to be buried at Tri-Mountain (Boston) to look over the work he's done.
-Mr. Higginson dies as well and the people of the colonies believe they're been smited by God.
+Mr. Higginson dies as well, and the people of the colonies believe they've been smitten by God.